skokielibrary/spl-content/_content/bruce/resources--research-topic.markdown

 More than 330 encyclopedias and specialized reference sources.
 Search the entire collection or a particular subject area.

 ##Hoover's Online
-Information on thousands of companies, including financials, top officers, and top competitors.
-Also includes industry information and basic contacts for millions of additional businesses.
+Information on thousands of companies, including financials, top officers, and competitors.
+Also includes industry data and contact information for smaller businesses.

 [Business & investing]